Specialization Course in International Criminal Law (ICL)

 Professor of International Law, Middlesex University, School of Law, UK; Professor Emeritus of International Criminal Law and Human Rights, Leiden University, The Netherlands; Honorary Chairman, Irish Centre for Human Rights, University of Galway

-Professor Fannie Lafontaine (Canada)
+Fannie Lafontaine

 Professor of Criminal Law, Laval University, Faculty of Law, Québec, Canada